Can you be allergic to vinegar? (3 Possibilities)

 Thus, Salicylate acid is not usually harmful or a potential allergenic but some people who are sensitive will need to control and manage healthy fruits and vegetables in their diet to prevent a reaction.

-Another compound that can be a source of allergy is histamine.
+Yes, histamine is another compound that can be a source of allergy.
 Histamine is also present in fruits and vegetables, thus occurring naturally.
 It is also present in the body.

+Yes.
 Some people can be sensitive to the main ingredient in vinegar that is acetic acid.
-An allergic reaction causes a person to experience abdominal pain, congestion, constipation, diarrhea, headache, itchy skin, and a rapid heartbeat.

-Sulfite sensitivity is caused by fermented foods and liquids such as wine, beer, and vinegar.
+Yes, sulfite sensitivity is caused by fermented foods and liquids such as wine, beer, and vinegar.
 People who have asthma are more prone to being allergic to sulfite and experience similar adverse effects.
+(7)

 How to deal with vinegar allergy?